zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 That's it!
 We now have an end-user, cross-platform hApp.

 > [!WARNING]
 > The scaffolded tauri app is missing icons, which are needed for the app to compile.
-Run through the rest of this guide and the following one ("Getting to know Tauri") to be able to generate the icons for your Tauri app.
+Run through the rest of this guide and the following one ([Getting to know Tauri](./getting-to-know-tauri)) to be able to generate the icons for your Tauri app.

 ## Development Environment